RobertoRoos/sawIntuitiveResearchKitWiki/Full-da-Vinci.md

 ### Adjusting brake settings

-This is a **VERY IMPORTANT STEP**.
+This is a **VERY IMPORTANT PROCEDURE**.
 At that point, we don't have a utility program the automatically adjust the parameters specific to the brakes, namely the 4 following values in the XML file:
 * `ReleaseCurrent` and `ReleaseTime`
 * `ReleasedCurrent`
 * `EngageCurrent`, though this one is easy, it should be set to 0.

+For this procedure we will use the [sawRobotIO1394QtConsole](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Examples#2-sawrobotio1394qtconsole) program along with the ECM XML configuration file for your arm.
+You will need to manually edit the XML file and between changes, test using the `sawRobotIO1394QtConsole` program.

+1. The first step is to determine the `ReleaseCurrent`.
+   * In the XML file, set all the `ReleasedCurrent` (NOTE: release**D** current) to zero and the `ReleaseTime` to 60 seconds.
+Start from a low value for the 3 `ReleaseCurrent` values (~0.1 for 100 mA).
+   * Start the `sawRobotIO1394QtConsole` and `Enable All` to power the actuators and brakes.
+   * Press the `Release` button for the brakes.
+You should see the requested current move to the value set in the XML file and a current feedback close to it.
+After 60 seconds (or whatever `ReleaseTime` you've set in the XML file), current should go back to `ReleasedCurrent` value (i.e. 0 for now).
+   * During these 60 seconds, try to move the ECM, joint by joint.
+If you stand close to the arm, you shouldn't even hear a click if the brakes get released.
+   * If a given brake is not released, quit the application, increase the value of `ReleaseCurrent` for the corresponding joint in the XML file and try again.

+2. Once you've found the proper values for `ReleaseCurrent`, you can decrease the `ReleaseTime` value to 2.0.

+3. The last step is to find the lowest possible for `ReleasedCurrent`.
+This is the current applied `ReleaseTime` seconds after `ReleaseCurrent` to keep the brakes from re-engaging.
+It's **IMPORTANT** to find the lowest possible value.
+Again, start from a low value and increase progressively until you find settings such that the brakes stay released.

 ### dMIB modification for setup joints switch

+The setup joint switch/button on the ECM is not using the same digital input as the setup joint switch on the PSMs.
+This was unfortunately discovered after the dMIB were designed.
+In other words, you need to hack the dMIB to short a couple pins.
+You will need someone in house who can do some soldering.

 ## Setup joints